eclipse-vertx/vert.x/README.md

 ### Pre-requisites

+* Operating system: Node.x currently runs on Linux and OSX.
+If you're on Windows, install a Linux virtual machine using your favourite virtualisation software and use that.
 * Everyone will need JDK, version 1.7.0 or later.
 You can use OpenJDK or the official Oracle JDK.
 Make sure the JDK bin directory is on your PATH.
-* Operating system: Node.x currently runs on Linux and OSX.
-The only reason we don't say it runs on Windows yet is we have several shell scripts and we haven't got around to writine Windows batch file equivalents.
-To be honest, if you're on Windows, the best way to develop is by installing a Linux virtual machine and using that.

 #### Java API